MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-payable/invoice-capture-config-group.md

 On the **Define configuration groups** page, the main tab shows the list of configuration groups that have been defined.
 It also shows a default configuration group.
 For each configuration group, the following actions are available:

-- **Duplicate a configuration group** – You can create a new configuration group by duplicating an existing group.
+- **Copy a configuration group** – You can create a new configuration group by duplicating an existing group.
 The new group has the same values as the original group for all the fields except **Group name** and **Group description**.
 After the configuration group is duplicated, select **OK**.
 - **Delete configuration groups** – To delete a configuration group, select it, and then select **Delete**.

     > [!NOTE]